shivamvegad109/ChatWithPDF_AI/README.md

 ## Overview
-Q&A with PDF is a web application that allows users to upload PDF or DOCX documents, ask questions related to the content of those documents, and explore the embeddings of the content for deeper analysis.
-The application uses Flask for the backend API and Streamlit for the frontend interface.
+This web application enables users to upload PDF and DOCX documents and ask questions based on their content.
+It processes documents by extracting text, generating embeddings, and delivering relevant answers through AI-powered search.

 ## Features
 - **Upload Document:** Upload a PDF or DOCX file to analyze its content.